egladman/wombat-pcb/README.md

 - The LED through holes on top row are slightly misaligned.
 Be patient when inserting the anode.
 - Incorrect footprint for `D1`.
 It's solderable, but tricky.
+- **IMPORTANT:** Ground for backlighting is misrouted.
+Backlighting/Keyboard is inoperable until ground trace is severed.

 ### Layout